WinterShiver/CPS-Type/README.md

 # CPS-Type

-CPS type in Haskell and some exploration of it.
+Continuation-Passing-Style in Haskell and some exploration of it.

 ## Continuation Monad